r5py/GIScience_2023/source/info/installing-miniconda.rst

 If you don't know how to navigate between different folders, check these short tutorials for `terminal <https://riptutorial.com/terminal/example/26023/basic-navigation-commands>`_ and `command prompt (Windows) <https://riptutorial.com/cmd/example/8646/navigating-in-cmd>`_.
 The commands below work similarly in all operating systems where you have Miniconda (or Anaconda) installed:

-1. **Create the Python environment** based on the file that you downloaded by using a terminal (or command prompt) and executing the following command in the directory where you downloaded the `.yml` file:
+1. **Create the Python & R environment** based on the file that you downloaded by using a terminal (or command prompt) and executing the following command in the directory where you downloaded the `.yml` file:

 .. code-block::